 For property owners in Bangalore, Khata is an important document that they must obtain in order to carry out legal proceedings involving their property details.
 The municipal corporation of Bangalore, Bruhat Bengaluru Mahanagara Palike (BBMP) issues khata for properties that are within its jurisdiction.
 Here is how to register khata and trnsafer or modify the document.

-Procedure to register, transfer or modify Khata
+Procedure to register Khata

 Obtain notarized copy of sale deed

-Apply for an Encumbrance Certificate (EC)
+Apply for an Encumbrance Certificate (EC) to register khata

-Obtain application form for Khata
+Obtain application form to register khata

 In order to apply for Khata, you need to obtain a khata registration form.
 The khata registration form can be obtained from any BBMP office or can be downloaded from the BBMP site.
 Note that the application form is same for khata registration, khata transfer, or khata modification.

-Fill up the khata application form
+Fill up the application form to register Khata

-Fill in the necessary details in the khata application form carefully.
+Fill in the necessary details in the khata registration application form carefully.
 Make sure to enclose all the documents needed for the khata application procedure.

-Submit the khata application form
+Submit the application form to register khata

 Check the status of your khata application